redwoodjs/redwood/packages/codemods/README.md

 ```

 ## How to run your changes on a test redwood project

-0. Clean all your other packages, and rebuild once
+1. Clean all your other packages, and rebuild once:

 ```shell
 # root of framework
 yarn build:clean
 yarn build
 ```

-1. Build the codemods package
+2. Build the codemods package

 ```shell
 cd packages/codemods
 yarn build
 ```

-2. Running the updated CLI
+3. Running the updated CLI

 The CLI is meant to be run on a redwood project (i.e. it expects you to be cd'd into a redwood project), but you can provide it as an environment variable too!

 ```shell